sagarikaghom14/CODE-REVIEW/readme.md

 # AI-Powered Code Reviewer | Complete MERN Stack Project

 ## Overview
-The **Code Review Application** is a web-based tool that allows users to input code, send it to an AI service for review, and display the feedback.
+The **AI-Powered Code Reviewer** is a web-based tool that allows users to input code, send it to an AI service for review, and display the feedback.
 The application consists of a **React frontend** and an **Express backend** that integrates with Google Gemini AI to analyze and review the submitted code.

 ## Features
 - **Code Editor:** Users can enter their code in a simple, interactive editor.